 Upcoming legislation in Kentucky that could change legality of delta-8 THC?

-There’s currently no legislation that could change delta-8’s legality in Kentucky.
-Delta-8 products will remain illegal to use, possess, sell, purchase, distribute, produce and manufacture for the foreseeable future.
+No. There’s currently no legislation that could change delta-8’s legality in Kentucky.

 Closing thoughts: The future for delta-8 in Kentucky